Boy Edgar: Life and career

 Edgar was briefly imprisoned after the Second World War because he refused to go to the Dutch East Indies as a soldier.
 The first years after the war he continued to act as a pianist in various European countries.

 In 1950, Edgar obtained his PhD with a thesis on processes in the nervous system of multiple sclerosis, a disease that his wife was already suffering from at that time.
 To fully focus on his scientific career and the care of his wife, Edgar stopped making music for some time.
 His wife died on 3 December 1958.
-On the fifth of Juli, 1960, he remarried Ida Jannie Lengtat.
+On 5 July 1960, he remarried Ida Jannie Lengtat.

 Edgar made several full-length records during this period, won an Edison Award and regularly performed with international stars on radio and television.
 In 1964 he received the Wessel Ilcken Prize.
 The pinnacle of his artistic career was in the mid-60s, when Boy's Big Band recorded the LPs Now's the time (1965) and Finch Eye (1966).
 In October 1966 Edgar left for the United States to teach at a number of universities and conduct further research.
 He stayed in the United States for three years and returned in 1969.

 Back in the Netherlands he became a doctor in Duivendrecht and the Bijlmermeer, but Edgar could no longer properly combine his work as a doctor and jazz.
 His Band, which had already fallen apart during his absence, was finally dissolved in 1971.
 In the 1970s, Edgar did conduct for the Boy Edgar Sound group.

 After separating from Ida Jannie Lengtat on 1971-06-28, he remarried her on 1973-7-11.

 Gerrie van der Klei was his partner for some time.

 At the end of 1979 he quit his job as a general practitioner.
 A short time later he died at the age of 65.
 As a tribute, the Wessel Ilcken Prize, which he had won in 1964, was renamed to the Boy Edgar Award in 1980; since 1992 it has been called the VPRO/Boy Edgar Award.
-This prize can be considered as the most important in the Dutch jazz world.
+This prize is described by the Dutch Performing Arts Social Fund as the most important in the Dutch jazz world.

 In 2018, Boy Edgar was posthumously awarded by Yad Vashem for his help to Jews during the Second World War.